scania-digital-design-system/tegel/core/src/components/side-menu/readme.md

 # Side menu structure
-The side menu is built up by a wrapper and three sections: mobile header, menu content and menu footer.
-Footer is used only in collapsible side menu.
+The Side Menu is built up by a wrapper and three sections: mobile header, menu content and menu footer.
+Footer is used only in collapsible Side Menu.

 --------------------------------------------